Seeloewen/Random-Item-Giver-Datapack/README.md

 Since the datapack pulls its items from loot tables, you are free to add your own custom items to the datapack.
 This can be both items with specific nbt data or even modded items!
 Simply add an entry to the loot table that your item corresponds, with the correct id and prefix.
 To assist with adding items to the Random Item Giver, I have provided several tools.
 * The Seeloewen ItemDumper can extract a list of all registered item ids from the game: https://www.curseforge.com/minecraft/mc-mods/seeloewen-itemdumper
-* The Random Item Giver Legacy can be used to configure and add items to the datapack without needing to edit the loot table directly: https://github.com/Seeloewen/Random-Item-Giver-Updater-Legacy/releases
+* The Random Item Giver can be used to configure and add items to the datapack without needing to edit the loot table directly: https://github.com/Seeloewen/Random-Item-Giver-Updater

 This could be an example of a modded item:\
 <img width="399" height="403" alt="image" src="https://github.com/user-attachments/assets/1bf6d5d5-c959-4908-9306-ad87d821904c" />